The ultimate goal of creating a case study is to develop a feasible action that can solve the problem it raised.

 Examples of Alternative Courses of Action (ACA) in a Case Study

-Case Study Problem: Xenon Pastries is facing a problem with how to handle the larger volume of orders as Christmas day approaches.
-With an estimated 15% increase in customer demand, this is the largest increase in their daily orders since 2012.
-The management aims to maximize profit opportunities given the increase in customers’ demand.
+Case Study Problem: Xenon Pastries faces a problem handling larger orders as Christmas Day approaches.
+With an estimated 15% increase in customer demand, this is the most significant increase in their daily orders since 2012.
+The management aims to maximize profit opportunities given the rise in customer demand.

-ACA #1: Hire part-time workers to increase staff numbers and meet the overwhelming seasonal increase in the volume of customer orders.
-Currently, Xenon Pastries has a total of 9 workers who are responsible for the accommodation of orders, preparation and delivery of products, and addressing customers’ inquiries and complaints.
+ACA #1: Hire part-time workers to increase staff numbers and meet the overwhelming seasonal increase in customer orders.
+Currently, Xenon Pastries has a total of 9 workers who are responsible for the accommodation of orders, preparation, and delivery of products, and addressing customers’ inquiries and complaints.
 Hiring 2 – 3 part-time workers can increase productivity and meet the daily order volume.

 - Do not require too much effort to implement since hiring announcements only require signages or social media postings

 - High certainty of finding potential workers due to the high unemployment rate

 - Improve overall productivity of the business and the well-being of other workers since their workload will be lessened

 - Increase in operating expense in the form of wages to the new workers